matthewgeorgy/mmdbg/README.md

 ## Notes

+* MMDbg will probably collide with the use of `new` and object constructors (since malloc is just being called under the hood).
+Thus, this utility is best used for code that uses `new`/`malloc()` purely to allocate memory and not to call constructors.
 * `new[]` and `delete[]` are currently unsupported by MMDbg, and probably will be for a while as I almost never use these.
 I might implement them at some point in the future, but don't hold your breath ¯\_(ツ)_/¯
 * MMDbg has not yet been tested with classes that utilize dynamic memory allocation within constructors/destructors.
 It is possible that MMDbg throws warnings about memory leaks due to the `free()`/`delete` calls living in the destructor, but this hasn't been tested yet.
-More info soon to come
+More info soon to come.